 A contractual agreement in a loan that allows the borrower or lender to permanently change one or more of the terms of the original contract.
 See related question Mortgage Assistance.

 The net amount of funds that a lending institution disburses under the terms of a loan, and which the borrower then owes.

 A check payable by, at, or through a bank in the same check processing region as the location of the branch of the depository bank.
 The depository bank is the bank into which the check was deposited.
 As of February 27, 2010, the Federal Reserve consolidated its checking processing centers into one processing center.
 Therefore, all checks are now considered local.
-See also Funds Availability.
+See related question Funds Availability.